hitendra1908/freelancer-service/README.md

 ## To View Kafka Messages
 Kafka messages can be seen in the kafka-ui at http://localhost:8090/

+## Test Endpoint via Postman
+Postman collection is available at "docs/postman" folder to test endpoint via Postman.

-## How to upload document via postman
+### Example to upload a document via postman
 To upload a document for a freelancer, use the POST /api/freelancers/documents endpoint.
 The request requires a JSON body and a file, as shown in the image below:

 ![img.png](img.png)